Sofonisba Anguissola: Experiences as a female artist

 Anguissola's self-portraits also offer evidence of what she thought her place was as a woman artist.
-Normally, men were seen as creative actors and women as passive objects, but in her self-portrait of 1556, Anguissola presents herself as the artist, separating herself from the role as the object to be painted.
-Additional pieces show how she rebels against the notion that women are objects, in essence an instrument to be played by men.
-Her self-portrait of 1561 show her playing an instrument, taking on a different role.
-In her later portraits she represents multiple statuses by using a double portrait image portraying herself as an artist or a wife.
+Normally, men were seen as creative actors and women as passive objects, but in her self-portrait of 1556, Anguissola presents herself as the artist, separating herself from the role of the object to be painted.
+Additional pieces show how she rebels against the notion that women are objects, in essence, an instrument to be played by men.
+Her self-portrait of 1561 shows her playing an instrument, taking on a different role.
+In her later portraits, she represents multiple statuses by using a double portrait image, portraying herself as an artist or a wife.

 Portrait of Marquess Massimiliano Stampa (1557), the artist's first commissioned work.

-She became well known outside of Italy, and in 1559 King Philip II of Spain asked her to be lady-in-waiting and art teacher to Queen Elisabeth of Valois, who was only 14 at the time.
-Queen Elisabeth of Valois and Anguissola became good friends, and when the Queen died nine years later, Anguissola left the court because she was so sad.
+She became well known outside of Italy, and in 1559, King Philip II of Spain asked her to be a lady-in-waiting and art teacher to Queen Elisabeth of Valois, who was only 14 at the time.
+Following the death of Queen Elisabeth of Valois nine years into their acquaintance, Anguissola chose to depart from the court.
+The two had developed a close relationship, and the Queen’s passing served as the primary reason for her departure.
 She had painted the entire royal family and even the Pope commissioned Anguissola to do a portrait of the Queen.